Welcome to my Swagbucks review!

 If you have any questions after reading through this review, feel free to place a comment below and I’ll get back to you shortly.

 What is Swagbucks?

-Swagbucks is a website that pays you to search the web, complete surveys, do specific tasks, and more.
-It is one of the most well-known and popular GPT (Get Paid To) websites, and has been around since 2008.
+Swagbucks is a website that pays you to search the web, complete surveys, do various tasks, and more.
+Swagbucks is one of the most well-known and popular GPT (Get Paid To) websites, and has been around since 2008.

 Owners: Scott Dudelson, Josef Gorowitz, Ron Leshem and Eron Zehavi.

 How Does Swagbucks Work?

 Swagbucks pays you for completing certain activities on their website (I’ll describe these below), and for using their search engine.
 You won’t be able to replace your income with Swagbucks, but it can be a good way to make an extra couple hundred a year for a few minutes of work each day.

 The Swagbucks “currency” is fittingly named “swag bucks”, or “SB” for short.
 1 SB is worth $0.01 (a penny).

 Signing up for Swagbucks is easy – all you need is an email and a password.
 You’ll also be asked a security question (such as “what’s your favorite hobby?”), to help protect against others hacking into your account.
 Click here to sign up.

 There’s also the option to sign up with your Facebook account.